creysan/christianreyes.dev/README.md

 - CSS: Styling and layout of the website.
 - JavaScript: Adding interactivity and dynamic elements.
 - Bootstrap: Used for responsive design and pre-styled components.
-- Analytics Tool: Implemented to track user interactions for insights.
+- Analytics Tool: Implemented Google Tag to track user interactions for insights.

 ## Features